-Dereck Chisora could take on Johann Duhaupas in Late 2020 in France.
+Derek Chisora could take on Johann Duhaupas in Autumn/Fall 2023 in France.

 The fight would be contested over 12 rounds in the Heavyweight division, which means there would be no weight limit.